blakep7/Open-Horizon-Release-Proposal/README.md

 When it's time to create a new release for any Open Horizon component, follow these steps:

-- **Step 1:** Generate your Release Versions JSON, it must include all of the fields within the example below.
+- **Step 1:** Generate your Release Versions JSON, it must include all of the keys within the example below.

 ```json
 {